Higher Education

 In contrast, formative assessment not only measures, but also helps improve learning and skill development throughout the term.
 Instructors may steer away from this approach because it can be time-consuming or difficult to implement.

 One solution for both of these challenges is video.
-Using video for formative assessment gives instructors a fast and flexible way to monitor student progress and promote their success—through targeted feedback, personalized learning, and self/peer evaluation—so they know where to focus their efforts when it’s time to prepare for final exams.
+Using video video as a formative assessment tool gives instructors a fast and flexible way to monitor student progress and promote their success—through targeted feedback, personalized learning, and self/peer evaluation—so they know where to focus their efforts when it’s time to prepare for final exams.

 Using video for assessment solves the challenges of travel, time, budget, and distance.
 Video allows a variety of stakeholders from different locations to view and assess a demonstration, either live or after the fact.